solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 ## Detailed Design

-The new protocol tries to make all restarting validators get the same data blocks and the same set of last votes, then they will almost certainly make the same decision on the canonical fork and proceed.
+The new protocol tries to make all restarting validators get the same data blocks and the same set of last votes, so that they will with high probability converge on the same canonical fork and proceed.

 A new command line arg will be added.
 When the cluster is in need of a restart, we assume validators holding at least `RESTART_STAKE_THRESHOLD`